KENTUCKY COUNCIL ON CRIME AND DELINQUENCY

 Travis Evans, Director

 Travis began his career with the Kentucky Department of Corrections in 2010 as a Correctional Officer at the Eastern Kentucky Correctional Complex.
 Travis worked on both first and second shifts and served as count clerk and locksmith while in security.
 He promoted to Assistant Safety Coordinator in 2018, Jobs Coordinator in 2020 and became the Deputy Wardens Secretary in 2021.
-Travis most recently promoted to his current position as the Administrative Specialist III position, in the Wardens Office at the Little Sandy Correctional Complex.
+Travis most recently promoted to his current position as the Administrative Specialist III position, in the Wardens Office at the Little Sandy Correctional Complex in 2023.
 Travis served on the EKCC Staff Canteen Board for several years and was awarded Employee of the Month in August 2022.
 He has been a member of the Kentucky Council on Crime and Delinquency since 2012 and served as the Cave Run Chapter President during 2022-2023.

 Stefany Hughes, Director